Les vêpres siciliennes: 20th century and beyond

 After a long period of relative neglect, the opera in its original French version has begun to appear onstage more regularly in the 21st century.
+In March 1994, Sarasota Opera earned the honor of premiering Verdi's original French text in North America as part of the "Verdi Cycle," an effort to produce all of the composer's music.
 A production was mounted at the Bastille Opera in 2003 and a 2010 production by the Netherlands Opera.
 In May 2011 French versions were presented at the Grand Théâtre de Genève and at the Teatro San Carlo in Naples and, in February 2013, the ABAO company in Bilbao presented the opera.

 Other presentations have included stagings by Frankfurt Opera in 2013 and Bavarian State Opera in 2018.

 The Royal Opera House Covent Garden's staging of the full version for the first time in its history (minus the ballet) in October/November 2013 drew a variety of critical responses.

-Verdi's Italian-language version

-An Italian libretto was quickly prepared under Verdi's supervision by the poet Ettore Caimi.
-The composer was aware that in Italy at that time, it would have been impossible to place the story in Sicily, as he notes to his publisher Giulio Ricordi in April 1855: "I shall ... (change) the subject so as to render it acceptable for Italian theatres."
-Based on Scribe's suggestions for changing the location – "I suggested that the Duke of Alba should just pack his bags once more and move to Lisbon" – it became Portugal in 1640 while under Spanish control.
-Therefore, the title was changed to Giovanna de Guzman.
-Overall, Verdi was not happy with the translation, which Budden regards as "one of the worst ever perpetrated.
-However, some improvements were made when the opera reverted to its translated Italian title after 1861.

-After 1861, in the post-unification era, the opera reverted to its translated Italian title, I vespri siciliani and it is sometimes performed under that title and in that version today.